 It’s no lie that you’ll see amazing results from an open-close course model, but it comes at the cost of being a very time intensive process if you’re not automating all that you can.

-Deciding what launch is right for you
+Deciding which launch and enrollment tips are right for you

 Launch strategy is important, but which launch strategy you choose to implement is less so.
 As long as you’ve got a solid product and an interested and engaged audience, you’re likely to find success no matter which method you choose.